The Israel Coalition for Trauma

+The Israeli Coalition for Trauma (ITC) is the national coordinating body for trauma care and emergency preparedness in Israel.
+It has developed a multi-tiered model which integrates multiple types of organizations-ministries, non-profits, and local municipalities- to build resilience and provide continuous trauma care.
+ITC equips individuals, communities, and professionals with the tools and knowledge needed to cope before, during, and after emergencies.
+It is grounded in the understanding that effective emergency preparedness and response strengthens the capacity for recovery among individuals, communities, and society in Israel and around the world.

-The Israeli Coalition for Trauma is a non-profit organization that brings together 58 organizations, associations, and government ministries that deal with the prevention and handling of emergencies, the treatment of mental trauma and post-trauma, and the development of mental resilience among the population in Israel.
+The coalition brings together 58 organizations, associations, and government ministries that deal with the prevention and handling of emergencies, the treatment of mental trauma and post-trauma, and the development of mental resilience among the population in Israel.
 The organization's CEO is Talia Levanon.
 The organization's headquarters are located in the Neve Ilan Media Center.

+The ITC also collaborates with organizations around the world and has sent teams to provide assistance in trauma situations in Ukraine, Japan, France and other countries.

 History

 The coalition was established in February 2001 by the UJA-Jewish Federation of New York, Eran, Selah - Center for Assistance to Immigrants in Crisis (AR), Amcha, Hadassah, and Mahut Israel.

 In June 2019, the coalition received special consultative status with the United Nations Economic and Social Council.
 This is the highest status a non-profit can achieve on the global stage.